DMTF/Redfish-Use-Case-Checkers/README.md

   --rhost RHOST, -r RHOST
                         The address of the Redfish service (with scheme) --report-dir REPORT_DIR
-                        the directory for generated report files (default:
+                        The directory for generated report files (default:
                         'reports')
   --relaxed             Allows for some failures to be logged as warnings;
                         useful if the criteria is to meet the literal 'shall' statements in the specification.
+  --test-list [{AccountManagement,PowerControl,BootOverride,ManagerEthernetInterfaces} ...]
+                        Selects specific tests to perform instead of running the entire test suite.
   --debugging           Controls the verbosity of the debugging output; if not
                         specified only INFO and higher are logged.
 ```